 Excellent question!
 Because AVGN7 antagonizes the fundamental biochemical events that are activated in many if not most muscle wasting disease states, it could potentially be used to treat a wide variety these disease indications.

 Nevertheless, a focused development plan is key to quick market entry for any drug and to optimize its clinical impact.
-We have, therefore, parsed our development program to prioritize muscular dystrophy as the lead indication in the short-term and cancer cachexia in the long-term.
+We have, therefore, parsed our development program to prioritize inclusion body myositis (IBM) as the lead indication in the short-term while we continue to develop the Duchenne muscular dystrophy (DMD) and cancer cachexia programs.

-Targeting an orphan disease like muscular dystrophy ensures rapid market entry.
+Targeting an orphan disease like IBM or DMD ensures rapid market entry.
 It also provides the additional time needed to develop into a large market disease indication like cancer cachexia.

 Why combinatorial therapy?

 There is little doubt that replacement gene therapy works.
-Many studies, including our own with AVGNF, have proven the utility of adding a functioning gene into a cell, tissue or animal that harbors a genetic mutation.
+Many studies have proven the utility of adding a functioning gene into a cell, tissue or animal that harbors a genetic mutation.
 This is why big pharma has embraced the gene therapy approach especially for treating the muscular dystrophies.

 However, and this is extremely important, no study has ever completely restored dystrophic muscle to normal.
 In fact, most studies with dystrophic animals used young animals that express a mild phenotype unlike that in human patients.
 The few studies using older animals or those that exacerbate the phenotype with exercise - a method that mimics injury-induced muscle degeneration in patients - report only partial restoration of muscle function.

 All of this suggests that additional measures to boost muscle mass and strength are needed to overcome the accumulated damage from years of muscle degeneration.
-This is why we are developing a combinatorial approach, one that includes both AVGNF and AVGN7, to treat LGMD2i patients with advanced pathologies.
+This is why we are developing a combinatorial approach, one that pairs AVGN7 with gene replacement therapeutics.

 What are AAVogen's investment and development needs?

 AAVogen is supported by grants and seed investments and is currently raising funds for Series-A financing.
-The latter will support our pre-clinical development program and the initiation of Phase I clinical trials.
+The latter will support our pre-clinical development program and Phase I clinical trials.